risingwavelabs/risingwave/docs/architecture-design.md

 * **Frontend**: Frontend is a stateless proxy that accepts user queries through Postgres protocol.
 It is responsible for parsing, validation, optimization, and answering the results of each individual query.
 * **ComputeNode**: ComputeNode is responsible to execute the optimized query plan.
 * **MetaServer**: The central metadata management service.
-It also acts as a failure detector that periodically sends a heartbeat to every Frontends and ComputeNode-s in the cluster.
+It also acts as a failure detector that periodically sends heartbeats to frontends and compute-nodes in the cluster.

 ![Architecture](./images/architecture-design/architecture.svg)